MidHunterX/Project-Launcher/README.md

 ### Custom Layouts

-Override the default layout for complex multi-project setups:
+Override the default layout for complex multi-project setups (or just use Docker at this point):

 ```bash
 USE_CUSTOM_LAYOUT=true